Board of Directors

 Steve is a fifth generation Oaklander and partner in his family business, Douglas Parking LLC.
 In addition to serving on the JCC Board, Steve is a member of the Guardsmen, a philanthropic organization dedicated to raising funds for underprivileged and at-risk children in the Bay Area.
 His community work includes the Board of Directors of the National Parking Association, The Oakland Museum of California, the Oakland Chamber of Commerce, the Jewish Federation of the East Bay, the Lake Merritt/Uptown Business District and Temple Sinai.
 He is passionate about baseball, and in particular, the Oakland A’s.
 He lives in Oakland with his wife and two children.
 Steve has served on the JCC East Bay Board since 2013.

-Julie first walked into the JCC in 2011 as a preschool parent, and is now an afterschool parent, Camp Tzofim parent and preschool parent once again.
-Julie is a Program Director at Room to Read where she oversees the Girls' Education Program, aiming to keep young girls throughout Asia and Africa in school.
-She is a singer in the JCC Preschool Shabbat Band.
-Julie and her husband, both transplants from Pittsburgh, PA, live in North Berkeley with their two daughters.
+Julie first walked into the JCC in 2011 as a preschool parent and immediately knew this was an incredible community resource.
+Julie is a Director at Room to Read where she oversees international education programs around the world.
+Julie and her husband, both transplants from Pittsburgh, PA, live in North Berkeley with their two daughters who both go to the JCC Afterschool.
 Julie has served on the JCC East Bay Board since 2013.

 Mark Moss, Treasurer